DreamPurchaseZnz/Linux_command/README.md

  A ; B  – Run A and then B, regardless of the success or failure of A A && B  – Run B only if A succeeded
  A || B  – Run B only if A failed
+ A | B   - the output of A will be tranported as the input of B
 ```

 If you want to execute each command only if the previous one succeeded, then combine them using the && operator: